dimitri/tapoueh.org/content/post/2026/09/plan-advice/index.md

 shape change actually bought anything.
 It exits non-zero when the plans differ, which makes it usable as a check in CI.

-Two honest limits.
-PostgreSQL 19 computes this *inside the planner*, which knows the whole query; `sqlfmt` reconstructs it from a rendering of the result.
-So it is a comparison key, not a round-trippable advice string — do not feed its output to `pg_plan_advice` and expect it to apply.
-And the two do not agree byte for byte: on the forced plan above, 19 orders the `NO_GATHER` relations `results races drivers` where `sqlfmt` writes `drivers results races`.
+One thing this is not: PostgreSQL 19 computes advice *inside the planner*, which knows the whole query, while `sqlfmt` reconstructs it from a rendering of the result.
+It is a comparison key, not a round-trippable advice string — do not feed its output to `pg_plan_advice` and expect it to apply.

 ### Comparing across versions

-That last one sounds like a footnote until you want the comparison that matters most.
-You are about to upgrade.
+The comparison worth making most is the one you make before an upgrade.
 You have the plan your PostgreSQL 16 server produces for a query you care about, and you have what a PostgreSQL 19 server says about the same query, printed by `pg_plan_advice` itself.
 Did the planner change its mind?
-That is the single most useful plan comparison anybody makes, and it is inherently one plan from each side.

-Reading `contrib/pg_plan_advice` shows why the two disagree, and that neither is wrong. `pgpa_output_no_gather()` emits its targets from a `Bitmapset`, walked in range-table order — so 19's order is stable per *query*. `sqlfmt` walks the plan tree, so its order is stable per *plan*.
-That is exactly why 19 printed `NO_GATHER(results races drivers)` for both the default and the forced plan above, while `sqlfmt` reordered with the join.
-Neither order is recoverable from the other, and for a set of relations it means nothing anyway — 19 is not even self-consistent about it, since `pgpa_output_scan_strategy()` iterates a list in plan order while `NO_GATHER` uses a bitmapset.

-So the fix is not to imitate 19, which text cannot do — range-table indexes are not in `EXPLAIN` output.
-It is to normalize both sides:
+One plan from each side, and the two write the same decisions down slightly differently — 19 orders a set of relations by its own internal numbering and schema-qualifies index names, neither of which is in plain `EXPLAIN` text. `-canonical` puts both into one normal form:

 ```sh
 $ diff <(sqlfmt explain advice -canonical pg16-plan.txt) \
        <(sqlfmt explain canonical pg19-plan.txt)
 ```

-`-canonical` sorts what is a set, leaves `JOIN_ORDER` alone because there the order *is* the meaning, keeps index pairs together as pairs, and drops the schema qualifiers — 19 always writes `public.foo_pkey`, text `EXPLAIN` never does. `explain canonical` is the other half: it reads the advice block a server already printed, finding it inside a whole `EXPLAIN (PLAN_ADVICE)` capture.
-On the two plans above, that closes the `NO_GATHER` difference exactly.
+It sorts what is a set, leaves `JOIN_ORDER` alone because there the order *is* the meaning, keeps index pairs together as pairs, and drops schema qualifiers. `explain canonical` is the counterpart for the other side: it reads an advice block a server already printed, finding it inside a whole `EXPLAIN (PLAN_ADVICE)` capture.

-Canonical output is even further from being usable advice than the default.
-That is the trade: it is a comparison key and nothing else.
+What is left after that is only real difference.
+Which is the point — you are asking whether the upgrade changed your plans, and you want the answer to be a short list or an empty one, not a page of notation.

 ---